Dog-friendly Trails in Los Angeles

 Paradise Falls Thousand Oaks hikeParadise Falls

-This 40-foot waterfall is located within Wildwood Park in Thousand Oaks and is reachable via several trails.
+This 40-foot waterfall is located within Wildwood Park in Thousand Oaks and is reachable via several trails, including a 2.55-mile loop.

 Rocky Peak TrailRocky Peak

-This 4.75-mile round trip hike climbs 1,100 feet to a 2,715-foot summit in Rocky Peak Park in the Santa Susana Mountains between Chatsworth and Simi Valley.
+This 4.75-mile hike rises to a 2,715-foot summit in Rocky Peak Park within the Santa Susana Mountains between Chatsworth and Simi Valley.

 Towsley View Loop TrailTowsley View Loop Trail